Coping with cognitive difficulties

 You may be able to do things yourself to help minimise the impact of thinking difficulties impact on your daily life.
 The following tips are all things that people living with a brain tumour have found useful.

-If you find these helpful, why not join one of our closed Facebook groups to learn more from our community.
+If you find these helpful, why not join one of our online brain tumour support groups to learn more from our community.

 Break a task down into manageable chunks with breaks in between, and only do one thing at a time.
 You may find it easier if you create breaks between tasks, such as making a cup of tea or even just standing and stretching.